ruby-gnome/ruby-gnome/gtk3/sample/tutorial/README.md

 *    exampleapp3/exampleapp.rb

 In this step, we make our application show the content of all the files that it is given on the commandline.
 To this end, we need to easily access widgets from the template.
-So we use the method `Gtk::Widget#bind_template_child` like in the code below:
+So we use the method `Gtk::Widget.bind_template_child` like in the code below:

 ```ruby
 class ExampleAppWindow < Gtk::ApplicationWindow